Update: Multi-factor authentication (MFA) is now required for faculty, staff and student employees. Read more.

 You will then be redirected to the familiar campus login page:

-Multi-factor authentication (MFA) is now required for faculty, staff and student employees.
+Multi-factor authentication (MFA) is now required for all students, faculty, and staff.

 Read more about getting MFA set up.